AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Approach

-\textbf{Program Representation: } While different program representations can be used to train neural networks, we use \perfograph \citep{tehranijamsaz2023perfograph} program representation in this work. \perfograph has the advantages of ProGraML \citep{cummins2020programl}.
-Moreover, it can also represent multi-dimensional arrays and vectors in the programs.
+While different program representations can be used to train neural networks, we use \perfograph ~\cite{tehranijamsaz2023perfograph} in this work as it incorporates control, call and data flow information of source programs.
+Also, \perfograph \xspace{} can represent multi-dimensional arrays and vectors in the programs.
 Additionally, it is numerically aware, meaning it can encode numbers.
-Experiments that have been conducted on \perfograph, show that this representation is effective for the task of parallelism discovery and pattern detection \citep{tehranijamsaz2023perfograph}.
+Experiments that have been conducted on \perfograph, show that this representation is effective for the task of parallelism discovery and pattern detection~\cite{tehranijamsaz2023perfograph}.
+We provide more details regarding structure of \perfograph \xspace{} and how node and edge embeddings are generated in Appendix ~\ref{sec:appendix-perfograph}.

-\textbf{Graph Neural Network Training:} In our experiments, we realized it is challenging for Transformer models to easily detect parallel regions or patterns.
-In the motivation section, we saw that LLMs sometimes can not detect loop dependencies and generate the parallel version of the code where they are not supposed to.
-Using the \perfograph representation, we train a Graph Neural Network (GNN) to specifically learn the flow-aware features of the programs.
-Then, we use our GNN model to predict the parallel regions and patterns.
-Since there are three types of flow in our program representation, we adapt Heterogeneous Relational Graph Convolution to model and learn each flow in the graph representation.